Man's Best Friend (manga): Publication

-For the English release of Man's Best Friend, Blu Manga decided to replace the original cover art, depicting Kuro reclining shirtless in a cowboy hat with a strategically placed gun holster at his crotch.
-The Japanese inside cover art instead depicts Kuro tearing off Ukyou's shirt with his teeth.
-The former was the book's second print (2007) cover in Japan and the latter was the first print's (2004) cover in Japan.
+For the English release of Man's Best Friend, Blu Manga decided to replace the original cover art, which depicted Kuro reclining shirtless in a with a gun holster covering his crotch, with new cover art depicting Kuro tearing off Ukyo's shirt with his teeth.
+The new cover art was created from existing art within the volume.

 Reception

 The manga has been described as "reminiscent of Guru Guru Pon-chan."
 Kuro's dog-like characterization was praised by Sequential Tart.
-Library Journal described the stories as contrived and said that the characters "exist to have sex".
+Library Journal described the stories as contrived and said that the characters "exist to have sex."
 Christopher Butcher regarded Man's Best Friend as being the "most unique" of Blu's releases, and as a "very creative" fetish.
 Dru Pagliassotti, comparing romance novels with Boys Love manga, mentions Man's Best Friend as an example of a kemonomimi "society", or setting.